A static theory of promises: Modeling the structure of a promise

-An intention is not announced by the agent holding it to any other agents.
+Making intentions known to other agents is the essence (meta-intention) of promising.
+We will develop some terminology for such acts of expression.
+An intention is not necessarily announced by the agent holding it to any other agents.
 Indeed, we may now \emph{define} any intention that is announced to be a promise.
-Conversely we notice that any promise that has not been announced is merely an intention.
+Conversely we notice that any promise that has not been announced is merely a possible intention.
 Some intentions are desirable while others are absolutely undesirable and an agent might never choose them, yet they are possible intentions nevertheless.
-The fact that such behaviours can be intended is enough for them to qualify as intentions (``possible intentions'').
+The fact that such behaviours can be intended is enough for them to qualify as possible intentions.

 Intentions must always be thought of as belonging to a specific agent.
 Those intentions which are actual plans of the agent are called its commitments.
 Other phrases for a commitment that we may use are: intended intention, or real intention.